notabhishek/Cpp11-14-17-20-23-examples/ranges.md

 3. Remember that views are lazy; they don't perform any work until iterated.
 4. Use `std::views::common` when interfacing with legacy code expecting begin/end pairs.
 5. Be aware that some views may change the category of a range (e.g., from random-access to bidirectional).
+6. Const correctness with views (see previous section)

 ```cpp